akuklev/akuklev/synthetic-types.md

 ```

 **Definition 1**
 > _Variant data types_ are data types specified by a finite list of named constructors.
-Constructors can either be atomic or have a finite number of parameters of already defined types.
+Constructors can either be atomic or have a finite number of parameters of previously defined types.
 Values of variant datatypes can be created only by manifestly using a constructor from the list.
 Variables of variant data types can be inspected only by case analysis.
 These are the only permissible interactions with variables of variant data types.

 Variant data types without parametized constructors are finite, i.e. variables of the respective types can attain only a finite number of values.
 This also applies to variant types with parametrized constructors as long as all parameters are of finite types.